GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 Which gives better interest – GSave or GFunds?

 For example, in the Global Consumer Trends fund, the year-on-year return was 102.21%.
 For the Global Tech fund, it was 98.44%.
-For the Phil Equity Index Fund, it was 33.02%, and for the Peso Bond fund, it was 10.96%.
+For the Phil Equity Index Fund, it was 33.02%, and for the Peso Bond Fund, it was 10.96%.
 Again, these are historical data, do not think that it would hold the same for the future.

 If you want relatively steady but low returns, then go for GSave accounts.
 If you want higher returns but with higher risk, then pick a more aggressive fund in GFunds.